tourbillonpy/tourbillon-celery/doc/source/about.rst

 =========================

 tourbillon-celery is a tourbillon plugin that can collect metrics from Celery, an asynchronous task queue/job queue.
+It consists of a single metrics collector function (``get_celery_stats``) that listen to celery events and extracts metrics from them.

+See :doc:`measurements` for more information.

 For more information about tourbillon see `https://github.com/tourbillonpy/tourbillon-agent <https://github.com/tourbillonpy/tourbillon-agent>`_.